Terms and Conditions

 The Customer shall indemnify and hold harmless MET from any and all loss, cost, expense and damages on account of any and all manner of claims, demands, action and proceeding that may be commenced against MET on grounds alleging that the production of Goods or provision of Services directly or indirectly violates copyright, trademark, or any proprietary right of any person, or that it contains any matter that is libelous or scandalous, or invades any persons right to privacy or other personal rights except to the extent that MET contributed to the matter.
 The Customer agrees to, at the Customer’s own expense, promptly defend and continue the defence of any such claim, demand, action or proceeding that may be brought against MET.

 Compliance with Law

-The Customer shall comply with all applicable laws, regulations and ordinances.
-The Customer shall maintain in effect all licenses, permissions, authorizations, consents and permits that it needs to carry out its obligations under the Sales Documentation and these Terms and Conditions.
+The Customer and MET shall comply with all applicable laws, regulations and ordinances.
+The Customer and MET shall maintain in effect all licenses, permissions, authorizations, consents and permits that it needs to carry out its obligations under the Sales Documentation and these Terms and Conditions.

 In addition to any remedies that may be provided under these Terms and Conditions, MET may terminate a Purchase Order with immediate effect upon written notice to the Customer, if the Customer: (i) fails to pay any amount when due under the Purchase Order and these Terms and Conditions and such failure continues for 7 days after Customer’s receipt of written notice of non-payment; (ii) has not otherwise performed or complied with any of these Terms and Conditions, in whole or in part; or (iii) becomes insolvent, files a petition for bankruptcy or commences or has commenced against it proceedings relating to bankruptcy, receivership, reorganization or assignment for the benefit of creditors.